 How to Use this Site

 There are two main ways to explore the content on this site.
-First, you can look at our map which displays the location of each entry in the Damron Address Books between 1965 and 1980 along with information about how the location was classified by the Damron Corporation.
-Drop-down menus and a date slider on the visualization allow you to filter the data by city, amenity feature, type or year.
+First, you can look at our map which displays the location of each entry in Bob Damron’s Address Books between 1965 and 1980 along with information about how the location was classified by the Damron Corporation.
+Drop-down menus and a date slider on the visualization allow you to filter the data by state or territory, amenity feature, location type or year.
 Our methodology includes more information on each of these categories as well as on the choices made in digitizing our source data.

-The second way to explore content on the site is through our “Digital Vignettes” which are short case studies based on the visualizations.
+The second way to explore content on the site is through our “Vignettes,” or short case studies based on the visualizations.
 Each Vignette explores some aspect regarding the history of LGBTQ spaces in the United States and includes historical context and analysis.

 Our team hopes to continue data creation of the Damron guides past the year 1980 in the near future!Originally Published: December 14, 2019 | Last modified: August 9, 2020